Generalization of Benalcazar-Bernevig-Hughes model to arbitrary dimensions: Boundary Hamiltonians

-We following perform a general boundary projection to derive the boundary Hamiltonians of $\mathcal{H}_d$ based on the analytical solution of CZESs, which thoroughly reveals the $(1,\cdots, d-1)$D boundary-localized multipole moments and therefore demonstrates bulk multipole moment.
+Based on the analytical solution of CZESs, we perform a general boundary projection to derive the boundary Hamiltonian of $\mathcal{H}_d$, which turns out to be the BBH models of lower dimension and reveals the dimensional hierarchy.